DAGProject/Error-Analysis/README.md

 - divide
 - mean
 - stdv (STDV is an error itself.
 However in some cases, such as DIMM Calculations, changes in location driven from STDV of x, y coordinates and x and y coordinates has uncertainties and this error must be caaried after STDV calculation. http://www.astro.auth.gr/~seeing-gr/seeing_gr_files/theory/node13.html)
-- sin, cos, tan, cot, sec, cos (arcsin, arccos etc coming soon)
+- sin, cos, tan, cot, sec, cos (arcsin, arccos etc coming soon) and array vcersions
-- rad2deg
+- rad2deg, deg2rad and array vcersions

 for usage look at:
 [main.py](https://github.com/mshemuni/Error-Analysis/blob/master/main.py).